scheinerman/LinearFractionalTransformations.jl/README.md

 ### The `stereo` function

-The function `stereo` maps points in the complex plane to points on a unit three-dimensional sphere centered at `[0,0,0]`.
+The function `stereo` maps points in the complex plane to points on a unit three-dimensional sphere centered at `[0,0,0]` via [sterographic projection](https://en.wikipedia.org/wiki/Stereographic_projection).

 The north pole, `[0,0,1]`, corresponds to complex infinity and the south pole, `[0,0,-1]`, corresponds to `0+0im`.

 For a complex number `z`, `stereo(z)` maps `z` to the sphere.
 This may also be invoked as